 Brand Lift is available for in-stream and bumper ads bought via auction.
-It’s currently unavailable for TrueView outstream and discovery campaigns.
+It’s currently unavailable for outstream and in-feed video ads.

-To use Brand Lift, first you must create an “advertised object.”
-Think of an advertised object as a grouping of all your campaigns that share a common denominator.
-This can be a brand, product, store, service or anything you wish to advertise.
+To use Brand Lift, first you must create a Product or Brand representing your advertised object.
+Think of this as a grouping of all your campaigns that share a common denominator.
+This can be a brand, product, store, service, or anything you wish to advertise.
 Using the details you provide about your advertised object, Google will assist you in generating a set of survey questions that will be shown to your target audience to measure Brand Lift.

-Once your ads campaigns start running, Google will start showing your Brand Lift surveys on YouTube, before a video starts.
+Once your ad campaigns start running, Google will start showing your Brand Lift surveys on YouTube, before a video starts.
 These surveys will be shown to the following groups: